laravel/spark-docs/installation.md

 <a name="requirements"></a>
 ## Requirements

-> If you need support for Laravel v10 or higher, please switch to [the new Spark](https://spark.laravel.com).
+> If you need support for Laravel 10.x or higher, please upgrade to the [current generation of Spark](https://spark.laravel.com).

 Laravel Spark has a few requirements you should be aware of before installing: